pivotal-cf/pivotal-ui/README.md

 1. Unzip the release archive and move the resulting directory into your project.
 1. Link to the css file in your html template to include the styles.
 1. Add a script tag to your html template to use the javascript.
+1. Use the css classes (reference the [styleguide](https://github.com/pivotal-cf/pivotal-ui#styleguide) for examples and usage)

 ```html
 <html>